clarkt3/learn-python/python-basics-2/README.md

     print([] is 1)      # output: False
     print(10 is 10.0)   # output: False
     print([] is [])     # output: False b/c lists are always stored in a different part of memory regardless

+    # is auto save working??
+    # Testing auto save in vim

+    # turned on auto save in Vim - YAY!!!
 ```